How to convert JSON to CSV in Python

 writer.writerows(data)

-The script fails because writer.writerows() attempts to write a dictionary into a single cell.
-CSVs can only contain simple values, not complex objects.
-The following code shows how to correctly format this nested data for writing.
+The script fails because writer.writerows() can't write a nested dictionary into a single cell; it only accepts simple values.
+The following code shows how to properly format the data before writing to the CSV file.

 import json